 The event was the annual gala of an organization whose main purpose is to promote the symbiosis of government and private industry.
 The Intelligence and National Security Alliance describes itself as "the premier not-for-profit, nonpartisan, public-private membership organization that works to promote and recognize the highest standards within the national security and intelligence communities."
 The organization is underwritten by the major defense and intelligence corporations, including General Zinni's BAE Systems.

 The organization has already advertised for its next, twenty-seventh annual gala dinner.
-Corporations are able to buy a "Premiere Table."

-where the senior-most government and corporate leaders will be seated, for \$12,000 each.
-A "Prominent Table," with somewhat lesser officials, goes for \$9,000, and a "Select Table," with warm bodies, for \$6.000.
-The ticket price for an individual member is \$350; for nonmembers. \$450.
-Government employees are invited to hobnob. eat, and drink for free.
+Corporations are able to buy a "Premiere Table," where the seniormost government and corporate leaders will be seated, for \$12,000 each.
+A "Prominent Table," with somewhat lesser officials, goes for \$9,000, and a "Select Table," with warm bodies, for \$6,000.
+The ticket price for an individual member is \$350; for nonmembers, \$450.
+Government employees are invited to hobnob, eat, and drink for free.

-The honoree for 2011, a year marking the tenth anniversary of the 9/11 attacks, couldn't have been a more appropriate symbol of the new reality in Top Secret America: retired rear admiral and former director of national intelligence, now Booz Allen's four-million-dollar man, J. Michael "Mike" McConnell.
+The honoree for 2011, a year marking the tenth anniversary of the 9/11

+Secret America: retired rear admiral and former director of national intelligence, now Booz Allen's four-million-dollar man, J. Michael "Mike" McConnell.